VerKnowSys/krecik/README.md

 - Asynchronous and multithreaded by default.

-- JSON format used for both checks (input) and products (output).
+- The JSON format is used for both checks (input) and products (output).

-- Uses OpenSSL 1.1.1a+ to provide "TLS-cert expiration check" functionality.
+- Uses OpenSSL 1.1.1+ to provide "TLS-cert expiration check" functionality.

-- HTTP2 used as default.
+- HTTP2 is used as default.

 # How it works